kubevela/kubevela.github.io/docs/cli/vela_def_list.md

       --from string        Filter definitions by which addon installed them.
   -h, --help               help for list
   -n, --namespace string   Specify which namespace the definition locates. (default "vela-system") -t, --type string        Specify which definition type to list.
 If empty, all types will be searched.
-Valid types: policy, workload, scope, workflow-step, component, trait
+Valid types: component, trait, policy, workload, scope, workflow-step
 ```

 ### Options inherited from parent commands